Research & Initiatives

 Toward understanding the critical factors that ensure durable peace

-This research programme addresses these critical questions by studying insurgent organizations’ evolution during wartime and the post-war period.
+This research programme studies insurgent organizations’ evolution during wartime and the post-war period.
 It aims to explain why some former combatants become integrated into society’s political, economic, and social sectors, while others remain precluded from participation in the post-war state.
 It identifies three sets of factors—state interventions, insurgent organizational structures, and wartime legacies—as critical to war-to-peace transitions, as well as the transformation of insurgent political, social, and economic institutions into the post-war period.

 Principal investigators: Jacques Bertrand, Noel Anderson, and Alexandre Pelletier (Laval U)